sierikov/bazel-helloworld/README.md

 A simple example of a Scala multi-module project configured to *build*, *test*, *format* and *analyse* scala using [Bazel](https://www.bazel.build).

+## Structure

+The repository represents one service, that has two modules:
+*one* and *two*.
+The module *two* depends on module *one*.
+The module *one* has no dependencies inside.
+This is done to show the difference in the build behaivour.

 ## Build

 ## Test